-- Identify the students who will participate in Alt-MSA. - Identify the Test Examiner Team for each student and complete the TET form on page 6-11 in the Alt-MSA Handbook.
-This form must be placed in each student's portfolio. - Review the individual student results from the previous test administration, including the condition codes assigned at scoring and sent to Principals in the Summer, and identify skills and concepts to be assessed. - Identify the Test Examiners who will select/write the Mastery Objectives, collect baseline data, and submit artifacts for each Mastery Objective of the assessed content standard topics.
-(See Figure 2-2) - Establish subsequent meeting times for TETs, including the STC, to complete the tasks listed in the TET Meeting Agenda below. - Review the timelines and guidelines for Mastery Objective selection in Part 3 of this Handbook. - Identify professional development that will support the TET in instruction and administration of Alt-MSA. - Monitor the progress of the portfolio development and other requirements.
-(See Figure 2-3) - Identify instructional materials and resources that will support the TET in instruction and administration of Alt-MSA.
+Identify the students who will participate in Alt-MSA.
+If applicable, Full Physical (Medically Fragile) Excusal (See 1-7 through 1-9) Identify the Test Examiner Team for each student and complete the TET form on page 7-9 in the Alt-MSA Handbook .
+This form must be placed in each student's portfolio.
+Review the individual student results from the previous test administration, including the condition codes assigned at scoring and sent to Principals in the Summer and identify skills and concepts to be assessed.
+Identify the Test Examiners who will select/write the Mastery Objectives collect baseline data, and submit artifacts for each Mastery Objective of the assessed content standard topics.
+(See Figure 6-7) Establish subsequent meeting times for TETs, including the STC, to complete the tasks listed in the TET Meeting Agenda below.
+Review the timelines and guidelines for Mastery Objective selection in Part 3 of this Handbook.
+Identify professional development that will support the TET in instruction and administration of Alt-MSA.
+Monitor the progress of the portfolio development and other requirements.
+(See Figure 6-6) Identify instructional materials and resources that will support the TET in instruction and administration of Alt-MSA.

 Agenda for Test Examiner Team Meetings (After meeting with Principal)

-- (1) Review the test results for each student, and (2) refer to the Mastery Objective Bank for the student's grade level and select skills and concepts that are challenging and attainable that will be taught and assessed for Alt-MSA. - Review IEP for present levels of Academic Achievement and functional Performance and to identify reading and mathematics objectives that may be used for Alt-MSA. - Identify Test Examiners who will select/write specific Mastery Objectives to align with the Alt-MSA criteria, collect baseline data for each Mastery Objective, submit the accompanying artifacts, and determine how Mastery Objectives will be electronically entered and submitted by October 16, 2009 (See Figure 2-2) - Establish responsibilities of instructional assistants. - Establish location of the portfolios so that each TET member has access to submit his/her assigned artifacts. - Establish timelines for each task and identify how timeline will be monitored. - Monitor the progress of the portfolio development and other requirements.
+(1) Review the test results for each student, and (2) refer to the Mastery Objective Bank for the student's grade level and select skills and concepts that are challenging and attainable that will be taught and assessed for Alt-MSA.
+Review IEP for present levels of Academic Achievement and functional Performance and to identify reading and mathematics objectives that may be used for Alt-MSA.
+Identify Test Examiners who will select/write specific Mastery Objectives to align with the Alt-MSA criteria, collect baseline data for each Mastery Objective, submit the accompanying artifacts, and determine how Mastery Objectives will be electronically entered and submitted by October 19, 2012 (See Figure 6-7) Establish responsibilities of instructional assistants.
+Establish location of the portfolios so that each TET member has access to submit his/her assigned artifacts.
+Establish timelines for each task and identify how timeline will be monitored.
+Monitor the progress of the portfolio development and other requirements.